TLanetteRose/TLPPortfolio/codenotes.md

 ### 12/14/2021
 Decided to take a personal day to work on my portfolio.
 I'm going to try adding my images as background images.
 Changing my skill set to a ul list.

+### 12/16/2021
+I'm home on quarrantine, so I back working on my portfolio.

 ---